EU-US AND SWISS-US PRIVACY SHIELD

 ABOUT THE PRIVACY SHIELD FRAMEWORKS

-Both programs are voluntary self-certification processes for companies operating in the U.S. Companies that certify to the programs represent that they are upholding privacy standards for Personal Data received from the EU and Switzerland that have been accepted by the EU Commission, the Swiss Federal Data Protection and Information Commission, and the US Department of Commerce.
+Participating in the Privacy Shield Program is a voluntary self-certification processes for companies operating in the U.S. Companies that certify to the programs represent that they are upholding privacy standards for Personal Data received from the EU and Switzerland.
 These standards exceed current US privacy standards.
 Compliance with the Principles is enforced by the U.S. Federal Trade Commission (the “FTC”).
 The FTC has jurisdiction over ABB.
 Accordingly, ABB is subject to the investigatory and enforcement powers of the FTC.

 Adherence to the Principles may be limited: (a) to the extent necessary to meet national security, public interest, or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations; or (c) if the effect of the EU Directive, EU Member State law, or Swiss Act is to allow exceptions or derogations.